vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/04_rbac/README.md

             - get' >> values.yaml
 ```

 The `services` and `services_proxy` part of this configuration is static mappings to services which are defined in the `metrics-server` subchart, no need to focus on them now.
 The usage of the `_HT!` transformations is interesting though: utilizing the full power of the `tpl` function an array is dynamically created in the compact flow style `[]` notation and the elements are individually processed.
 If you remember the part where the Secrets where created there was one with a dynamic name (`certs`) and two where a static name was demanded (`csrf` and `key-holder`).
-Therefore you can see in the avove specification that the dynamic names are created using the `hull.metadata.fullname` function being called within the `_HT!` `tpl` transformation.
+Therefore you can see in the above specification that the dynamic names are created using the `hull.metadata.fullname` function being called within the `_HT!` `tpl` transformation.

 The `hull.metadata.fullname` is also what is called internally when using the HULL transformation `hull.util.transformation.makefullname`/`_HT^`.
 Here you need to use it directly within the `tpl` function which is however also straightforward since it has a fixed signature of: